- What is a Health Retreat?

 There was also a steam room where I happily sweated out my toxins.

-Guests can take advantage of optional massages, emotional support and NLP, colonic irrigation, coffee enemas or one-to-one health consultations with an Amchara naturopath to further explore their personalised health journey.
+Clients can take advantage of optional massages, emotional support and NLP, colonic irrigation, coffee enemas or one-to-one health consultations with an Amchara naturopath to further explore their personalised health journey.

 The results were fascinating and told me what I intuitively knew to be correct - I need to meditate more.